mbkromann/copenhagen-dependency-treebank/README.md

-The purpose of this project is to create linguistically annotated text collections (treebanks) on the basis of the dependency-based grammar formalism Discontinuous Grammar.
+The Copenhagen Dependency Treebanks are a set of linguistically annotated text collections (treebanks) on the basis of the dependency-based grammar formalism Discontinuous Grammar.
 The treebanks created in the project can be used to train natural language parsers, syntax-based machine translation systems, and other statistically based natural language applications.

 The project hosts the following treebanks: